rclancey/constitution/Composition-of-the-Judiciary.md

 When an executive rule or regulation exceeds the authority delegated by Parliament, the court should defer to Parliament.

 When an act of Parliament, or any lower legislature, or any executive regulation runs afoul of a provision of this Constitution, the courts may invalidate those laws or regulations.
-However, only the Supreme Court should be able to overturn acts of Parliament or its executive, and Parliament should have the opportunity to overrule the court's judgment in such cases.
+However, only the Supreme Court should be able to overturn acts of Parliament or its executive, and with a higher threshold than for other matters.
+Parliament should have the opportunity to overrule the court's judgment in such cases.

 > A Trial Court may issue a finding that an Act of an inferior legislature or its executive violates the law or Constitution of a superior legislature.
 Such a finding shall have no force of law unless affirmed by the Court of Appeal with jurisdiction over the Trial Court, and not overruled by the Supreme Court.
 >